RolandKaechele/docker-hercules-fluxcp/README.md

   * **supervisord.conf**.
 Supervisord configuration file.

 ## Requeriments
-FluxCP requires a [rAthena](https://github.com/cmilanf/docker-rathena) server database in order to work.
+FluxCP requires a hercules server database in order to work.
 The image is based on Alpine Linux and targets to run at Linux x64 architectures.

 Footprint is really small.